Neural Likelihood Approximation for Integer Valued Time Series Data: METHODS

-To model $p(y_{1:n}|\btheta)$, we need the CNN to be dependent on $\btheta$.
-We approach this by using a shallow neural network to calculate a context vector $\mathbf{c}(\btheta)$, and then add a linear transformation of $\mathbf{c}(\btheta)$ to the output of each layer of the CNN (broadcasting across the time axis).
-Using $\mathbf{c}(\btheta)$ instead of $\btheta$ can help the model learn to reparameterise the input parameters into a set of parameters that are identifiable and/or more directly influence the dynamics of the observations.
-Making every layer dependent on $\btheta$ allows for greater interaction between the model parameters and observations, and also admits conditionals where $\btheta$ has a varying influence across time.
-This is important for non-linear models where the model parameters can have an impact on the qualitative nature of the observation dynamics \citep{arnold_dynamical_1994}.
-Further details of the model architecture are given in Appendix \ref{sec:cnn} of the supplement.
+By construction, the causal CNN can only model conditionals of the form $p(y_i|y_{l_h(i):i-1})$ due to the finite receptive field of the neural network.
+In particular, the receptive field grows linearly with the convolution kernel length $k$ and the number of hidden layers in the network $h$.
+For the problems considered in this paper, there are no relevant long range correlations in the data, so the finite receptive field approximation is reasonable.
+If long range correlations between observations were important for a particular problem, then the model could be altered by dilating the convolutions as this modification produces a receptive field that grows exponentially with the number of hidden layers \citep{van_den_oord_wavenet_2016}.

-To approximate the autoregressive model conditionals, we use a discretised mixture of logistic distributions (DMoL) with $c$ mixture components \citep{salimans_pixelcnn_2017}.
-Denote the output of the CNN by $\bo_{1:n} \in \real^{n \times 3c}$ and the autoregressive model conditionals by $q_\psi(y_i|y_{1:i-1}, \btheta)$, where $\psi$ are the neural network parameters.
-The shift, scale and mixture proportion parameters of $q_\psi(y_i|y_{1:i-1}, \btheta)$ are given by
+To model the likelihood $p(y_{1:n}|\btheta)$, we must augment the CNN so that $\bo_{i-1}$ is dependent on $\btheta$ as well as $y_{1:i-1}$.
+We perform the augmentation by using a shallow neural network to calculate a context vector $\mathbf{c}(\btheta)$, and then adding a linear transformation of $\mathbf{c}(\btheta)$ to the output of each layer of the CNN (broadcasting across the time axis).
+For inference problems where some parameters are unidentifiable, or where their effect on the dynamics are minimal, the neural network $\mathbf{c}$ can help to learn a suitable reparameterisation of $\btheta$, which should allow for greater accuracy in the autoregressive model.
+We chose to make every layer of the CNN dependent on $\btheta$, as this allows for greater interaction between the model parameters and observations.
+This is important for non-linear models where small changes in the model parameters can cause noticeable, or even substantial changes in the observation dynamics \citep{kuznetsov_elements_2004,Börgers2017}.
+Figure \ref{fig:CCNN} shows a diagram of the details of the evaluation of the CNN.